-- 1.20 The document is being made available for comment over a 6-week period commencing on 13th August 2018 and ending on 24th September 2018.
-During this period it will be subject to widespread publicity, including notices and items in local newspapers and media as well as extensive coverage on the Council's website.
-In addition, direct notification will be given to all contacts on the Council's Local Plan mailing list. - 1.21 Comments should be sent to the Council during this period using the form provided, or submitted online using survey monkey (add link when created)
+- 1.20 The document is being made available for comment over a six-week period commencing on 13th August 2018 and ending on 24th September 2018.
+During this period it will be subject to widespread publicity, including notices and items in local newspapers and media, as well as extensive coverage on the Council's website.
+In addition, direct notification will be given to all contacts on the Council's Local Plan mailing list. - 1.21 Comments should be sent to the Council during this period using the form provided, or submitted via our website with an online survey accessible via: www.rutland.gov.uk/localplan